carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 #### HPCC Compilation

-It is time to download and compile the HPCC benchmark.
+It is time to download and compile the HPCC benchmark (we can work now in the *master* node).
 Given that all nodes need to have access to the executable, let's move to the distributed FS.
 ```
 cd /shared/
 ```